Skip to main content

 • SLAM_unique_id (as needed) - a generated unique identifier if there is no available key column in the input table

-Fields that exist in the input table but do not exist in the Salesforce target will be ignored.
-A common problem is that Salesforce fields do not get populated as expected.
-This is usually caused by incomplete field level security configuration, where the user performing the data load does not have edit access to the fields that need to be populated
+A common problem is that Salesforce fields do not get populated as expected even if they exist in the input table.
+This is usually caused by incomplete field level security configuration, where the user performing the data load does not have edit access to the fields that need to be populated.

 Dual Relationship Syntax Support